guoyu07/skynet-5/README.md

 Compiled version includes all required classes and is ready to use.
-You can also specify compiler output directory in:
+You can specify compiler output directory in:

 ```php
 /src/Skynet/Tools/SkynetCompiler.php